-- What are examples and types of stimulants used for ADHD in the US?
+- What are examples, types, and names of stimulants used to treat ADHD?

 - What are the side effects of stimulants used for treating ADHD?

-- What drugs interact with stimulants used for ADHD?
+- What drugs interact with stimulants used for treating ADHD?

-- What formulations of stimulants for ADHD are available?
+- What formulations of stimulants are available for treating ADHD?

-- What about taking stimulants during pregnancy or while breastfeeding?
+- Are stimulants safe to take during pregnancy or while breastfeeding?

 What are stimulants?